Colorectal Cancer, Metastatic or Recurrent

 What causes metastatic or recurrent colorectal cancer?

-The exact cause is not known, but the cancer is more likely to spread or come back if it is in a later, more advanced stage when it is first discovered.
+Doctors don't know the exact cause.
+But the cancer is more likely to spread or come back if it is in a later, more advanced stage when it is first discovered.

 What are the symptoms?